Create and collaborate in the North Star Cancer Collective

 What we want to see happen:

-As a Collective, we want to develop greater collaboration and engagement across the cancer support system.
+Stronger collaboration and engagement across the cancer support system.

 Why is this important?